-Market Update – January 2014
+Market Update – March 2014

-Strategy and outlook
+Strategy and Outlook

-- Download BTIM’s January 2014 Fund Manager Commentaries for a more detailed analysis of:
+- Download BTIM’s March 2014 Fund Manager Commentaries for a more detailed analysis of:

-- domestic and global market performance in January 2014
+- domestic and global market performance in March 2014

 - how BTIM funds performed, and